Rounding up 8 amazing things to do in Bergen, Norway for first time visitors.

 We were excited that Go Ahead not only chose a hotel with a central location, it was also a spot with modern rooms, fine dining, and an excellent bar overlooking the port.
 This was our base for exploring Bergen and explore the city we did!

 Our time here was filled with so many memorable moments and we commented on how we could spend so much more time in this delightful town.

 But we did manage to see a lot in a short time and here are our favourite moments from our first few days in Scandinavia.
 If there is one place you should visit in Norway, Bergen is our pick.
 And here's why!

-What to do in Bergen
+12 Things to do in Bergen

 For outdoor lovers, Bergen has it all.
 It's a city surrounded by seven mountains.
 It's a rite of passage for residents to hike all seven summits in one day, but visitors can summit two mountains with ease.

 Bergen is Romantic: Enjoy our round up of the Most Romantic Cities in the World.